KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-alexa by sakirtemel](https://github.com/sakirtemel/MMM-alexa)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - I - No image found.
+2. Issue: No image found.
 3. Recommendation: Found 'XMLHttpRequest' in file `alexaRunner.babel.js`: Replace it with built-in fetch.
 4. Recommendation: Found 'XMLHttpRequest' in file `runDirectives.js`: Replace it with built-in fetch.